DNA-Lab-FNO/convert.vcf/README.md

 # convert.vcf

-Conversion of VCF to FinalistDX Excel format
+Conversion of VCF to FinalistDX Excel format.
+This package depends on a [custom version of vcf.R package](https://github.com/gorgitko/vcfR) that can parse annotated VCFs produced by VEP and snpEff tools.

 ## Installation